juanpc2018/Windows95-install-procedure-in-2025/README.md

 VirtualBox 6.1.50 driver CD is more compatible with XP to Win8.1x64 </br>

 86Box try to have time accurate HW emulation "emulation of Old Hardware" requires Real Drivers. </br>
-Win95 B has built-in audio drivers/support for VirtualBox SounBlaster16 </br>
+Win95 B has built-in audio driver/support for SounBlaster16 </br>
 some old software does Not run if Date is too far away in the future, </br>
 requires to manually change the system clock or a software like [nirsoft RunAsDate v1.41](https://www.nirsoft.net/utils/run_as_date.html) </br>